County Government Reform

 Teacher Preparation, Recruitment and Retention

 Oklahoma has a teacher shortage.
-Oklahoma’s teacher preparation system needs to be improved in order to train, attract and retain high-quality teachers.
+Oklahoma needs to improve our teacher preparation pipeline systems to train, attract and retain more high-quality teachers.
 We support legislation to:

 Longitudinal Data System